Gurudayal19/ev101-scripts/L4 Designing a battery pack/Basic battery calculations and battery arrangements.md

 If we divide it on the length of the WLTC driving cycle (23.266 km), we get an average energy consumption for the auxiliary loads E~aux~ of 0.86 Wh/km.

-Even if Wh/km is not really energy but factorized energy, since it’s divided per unit of distance (km), for simplicity, we are going to refer to it as average energy.
+Although Wh/km isn't precisely energy itself, it's often referred to as "average energy" due to its division by distance (km) for simplicity.

 The direct current (DC) supplied by the battery is converted into alternated current (AC) by the inverter.
 This conversion takes place with an associated loss.
 Also, the electric motor and driveline have some losses which we need to consider.
 For this exercise, we are going to use an average efficiency η~p~ of 0.9 from the battery to the wheel.